natty1712/Holiday/AndroidUpdate.txt

-Custom Start Engine - Change the search engine of Safari to any URL
+Fullscreen Scrolling - Hide the top bar when scrolling down